oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

 1. Now with access to your remote desktop session as shown below, fill in your tenancy/account name and click *Next*
     ![Remote Desktop Landing](images/remote-desktop-landing.png)

-2. Click on the down arrow next to *Oracle Cloud Infrastructure Direct Sign-in* to expand and reveal the login input fields, then provide your OCI credentials and click *Sign-in*
+2. Click on the down arrow next to *Oracle Cloud Infrastructure Direct Sign-in* to expand and reveal the login input fields, then provide your OCI credentials and click *Sign-in*.
+Make sure you select oracle idenity cloud service.
     ![OCI Console Login](images/oci-console-login.png)

 3. In the OCI services menu, select 'Identity & Security' and click on 'Compartments' to view all compartments available in your tenancy.